 - Multiple Misunderstandings.
 A person with a PD often hears things that no one has said.
 A narcissist will hear how someone idealizes them when they are not ideal, while an avoidant will hear hatred when there is none.
 Whatever the internal dialogue that is in the PD (for instance insecurity, superiority, or emotional), is what they may project on to others to be saying about them.

 - Major Mis-perceptions.
-Because of the misunderstandings, PDs have major mis-perceptions about their relationships with others and their place in society.
-People with histronic PD are famous for becoming “besties” the moment they met a person and lack any awareness that the other person does not have the same feeling.
+Because of the misunderstandings, PDs have significant misperceptions about their relationships with others and their place in society.
+People with histrionic PD are famous for becoming “besties” the moment they met a person and lack any awareness that the other person does not have the same feeling.

 - Spoiler Alert.
 A spoiler is a person who hijacks other’s fun.
 They can do this by ruining a surprise, guessing the ending of a movie, pointing out unrealistic risks to inhibit activities, and ending a good time by generating unnecessary drama.
 This is done to center the attention on just how smart or right they might be – which is a classic obsessive-compulsive and narcissistic behavioral trait.